The Novikov conjecture on Cheeger spaces: The higher analytic signatures of a Cheeger space

 \begin{definition} Let $\hat X$ be a Cheeger space.
 Let $\Gamma = \pi_1\hat X$ and $r:\hat X \lra B\Gamma$ a classifying map for the universal cover.
 The higher signatures of $\hat X$ are the collection of rational numbers

 \end{definition}

-From Corollary \ref{cor:assembly}, the reduction of the Novikov conjecture for the higher signatures of $\hat X$ reduces to the strong Novikov conjecture for $\pi_1 X$ exactly as in the classical case (see \cite[Theorem 11.1]{ALMP11}).
+From Corollary \ref{cor:assembly}, the reduction of the Novikov conjecture for the higher signatures of $\hat X$ is the strong Novikov conjecture for $\pi_1 X$ exactly as in the classical case (see \cite[Theorem 11.1]{ALMP11}).
 Indeed, recall that the strong Novikov conjecture states that the assembly map

 is rationally injective.

 \begin{theorem} Let $\hat X$ be a Cheeger space whose fundamental group $\pi_1\hat X$ satisfies the strong Novikov conjecture.
 If $\hat M$ is a Cheeger space stratified homotopy equivalent to $\hat X$ (smoothly or continuously), then their higher signatures coincide. \end{theorem}